Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

-corresponds to Eq.~(\ref{eq:dipole_tuning}).
 In contrast to Eq.~\eqref{eq:dipole_2quantization}, the time-averaged interaction~\eqref{eq:dipole_vdd_ave} separately conserves the projected total spin angular momentum and the projected relative orbital angular momentum.
 However, the long-range and anisotropic nature of the dipolar interaction is still maintained in Eq.~\eqref{eq:dipole_vdd_ave}.
-While the total longitudinal magnetization is conserved in the presence of a magnetic field, the anisotropic dipole interaction can induce spin textures in the transverse magnetization~\cite{Kawaguchi2007}.
+While the total longitudinal magnetization is conserved in the presence of an external magnetic field, the anisotropic dipole interaction can induce spin textures in the transverse magnetization~\cite{Kawaguchi2007}.

-Equation~\eqref{eq:dipole_vdd_ave_general} provides information about how the dipole moments tend to align in the ground state.
-Longitudinal magnetization tends to become parallel in the direction of the magnetic field, whereas it tends to be anti-parallel in the direction perpendicular to the magnetic field [Figs.~\ref{fig:dipole_in_magneticfield} (a) and (b)].
-On the other hand, transverse magnetization tends to be anti-parallel along the magnetic field and parallel in the perpendicular direction [Figs.~\ref{fig:dipole_in_magneticfield} (c) and (d)].
-Comparing the dipole energy for longitudinal and transverse magnetizations, the energy for longitudinal magnetization is twice as large (in negative sign) as that for transverse magnetization.

-The quadratic Zeeman effect also contributes to the ground state.
-As discussed in Sec.~\ref{sec:meanfield}, the quadratic Zeeman effect in a spin-1 $^{87}$Rb BEC induces transverse magnetization.
-A stable spin texture is determined by the balance between the quadratic Zeeman effect and the dipolar effect~\cite{Zhang2009,Kawaguchi2009,Kjall2009}.

-For simplicity, we consider a quasi-2D trap where the cloud size in the strongly confined direction is smaller than the spin healing length so that spin texture is uniform in this direction.
-We also assume that the magnetic field is applied parallel to the 2D plane and the total magnetization along the magnetic field is set to zero~\cite{Vengalattore2008}.

-When the quadratic Zeeman energy is stronger than the DDI, the magnetization is restricted perpendicular to the external field.
-Then, the transverse magnetization forms a helix structure, as in the case of Fig.~\ref{fig:dipole_in_magneticfield} (c).
-On the other hand, when the DDI is stronger than the quadratic Zeeman energy, the longitudinal magnetization forms a domain structure to minimize the DDI [Fig.~\ref{fig:dipole_in_magneticfield} (b)].
-However, these ground states differ from the magnetic patterns observed by the Berkeley group~\cite{Vengalattore2008,Vengalattore2009}.
-The equilibrium pattern for this system has yet to be understood.

-A further topic is the rotating spinor dipolar BEC in the presence of an external field.
-When the rotating frequency is close to the Larmor precession, the third or fourth line in Eq.~\eqref{eq:dipole_vdd_rot} remains in the time-averaged dipolar interaction instead of the second line in Eq.~\eqref{eq:dipole_vdd_rot}.
-For example, when a spin-polarized BEC is rotated, the spin relaxation is expected to occur resonantly with the Larmor frequency.